NCAR/ncar-python-tutorial/curricula/z230-pt1_script.md

    and more `float` formating options.

    You now have your first complete Python script!
 Let's write another...

+Now, let's format the output via print statements so that it's easy to understand.
+Here we'll use f-string formatting with more `float` formatting options.

 44. [git] DON'T CLEAN UP!
 Just stage and commit
    (`git commit -m "Output formatting comparison data"`)

+Stage and commit.

 45. [git] Let's rename this script to something meaningful.